vtta2008/PLM/README.md

 Run file via command prompt, go to PipelineTool folder in your explorer, hold Shift + right click -> Open PowerShell window here/Open command window here

-In Command prompt/WindowShell show up type:
+In CommandPrompt/WindowShell window type:

     "python PipelineTool.py" then enter to run.

-A user login window will show up, login with your username and password.
+An user login window will show up, login with your username and password.

 **REFERENCE**

+Here is Plugins/Files that I use for my code

     GitHub - mottosso/Qt.py: Minimal Python 2 & 3 shim around all Qt bindings - PySide,
     PySide2, PyQt4 and PyQt5. (n.d.).
 Retrieved from https://github.com/mottosso/Qt.py